 Building Schools and health post in Langtang

-Langtang valley, the closest trekking destination to the capital city of Kathmandu is the site of the largest single catastrophe of the 2015 earthquake and over 300 are estimated who met with the tragic incident.
-The Langtang valley that got immeasurably wrecked was the next destination on our list for [...]Read more
+Langtang valley, the closest trekking destination to the capital city of Kathmandu, is the site of the most significant catastrophe of the 2015 earthquake.
+Over 300 are estimated to have met with the tragic incident.
+The LanTherefore, the valley, which got immeasurably wrecked, was the next destination on our list [...]Read more

 Rebuild with Mountain Monarch

-Who would have perhaps thought in our country, Nepal, that on Saturday (holiday) precisely at 11:56 am on the 25th of April 2015 people would have to endure the most agonizing power of Mother Nature?There was a huge commotion of the national and international organizations over the aid that was [...]Read more
+Who would have perhaps thought in our country, Nepal, that on Saturday (holiday), precisely at 11:56 am on 25th April 2015, people would have to endure the most agonizing power of Mother Nature?There was a massive commotion among national and international organizations over the aid that was to reach the community [...]Read more

 Rebuilding Himalaya School in Dolkha

-We headed out to the village of Pokhari, in the district of Dolakha.
-We were to build a different classroom of sensible extent as the number of students in this institute was pretty huge and since the earthquake had wreaked half of their longstanding building students were struggling to accommodate [...]Read more
+We headed out to the village of Pokhari in the district of Dolakha.
+We were to build a different classroom to a sensible extent as the number of students in this institute was huge.
+Moreover, since the earthquake had wreaked half of their longstanding building, students struggled to accommodate themselves [...]Read more